-After investigators have filled out an intake form, the next step for a potential new clinical research within the CTSO is a Feasibility Review.
+After investigators have filled out an intake form, the next step for a potential new clinical research study within the CTSU is a Feasibility Review.
 This is conducted by the CTSU in partnership with the study team to determine the logistical and financial feasibility in an effort to ensure the highest likelihood of a successful performance.
 The Feasibility Review looks at the whole picture to prevent any unexpected challenges in research execution and to open to accrual in a timely manner.

 A Feasibility Review…